Locomotives are one of the most important machines in the history of the world.

 This is the same family of engines used by paddlewheel steamboats, but powered by 'scotch boilers'.

 It is fascinating, complicated machinery which required a lot of math to design.
-Inventors need math.
+Inventors need to know math,

 Locomotives are unique machines.